vedala/kalyanv_blog/_posts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 As suggested [here](https://tg4.solutions/how-to-resolve-invalid-elf-header-error/)
 and [here](https://stackoverflow.com/a/34885155/3137099),
-the "invalid ELF header" error happens due to a mismatch between the machine where the library was installed and the machine it is being executed.
-We installed the `psycopg2` library on a Mac, whereas the execution environment is AWS Lambda's environment, which is the Amazon Linux AMI.
+the "invalid ELF header" error happens due to a mismatch between the machine where the lambda function deployment package is created and the machine where the lambda function is executed.
+We built the deployment package on a Mac, whereas the execution environment is AWS Lambda's environment, which is the Amazon Linux AMI.

-To remove the mismatch, we need to install the `psycopg2` library in the same envionment as the AWS Lambda function runs in.
-The simplest approach is to spin up an EC2 instance and install `psycopg2` library in a virtual environment there.
+To remove the mismatch, we need to create the deployment package in the same envionment as the AWS Lambda function runs in.
+The simplest approach is to spin up an EC2 instance, install `psycopg2` library in a virtual environment there.
-Described below are steps we followed to do this.
+Described below are steps we followed to do this:

 ### Create an EC2 instance and connect to it